-I try to say something, but my tongue is coated with a quarter inch of fudge.
+I try to say something, but my tongue is coated with fudge.
 I hold up my index finger and take a swig of one of his beer bottles.
-It tastes like acid and fire ants.
+It tastes like acid.
 I spit it on the floor.

 "What the hell is that?"

 "Bleach to sterilize my needles."

 "Oh."
 I look at the bottle in my hand, then the brown stain on the carpet.
 I wait a few moments and say, "Can I have another fudgesicle?"

 He snaps, clearly filled with an addict's jealousy at watching someone else get higher than he is.
 He overturns the table.
 Fudgesicles fly everywhere.
 Glass shatters.

 "Are you crazy?!
 Is that it?!
 Do you just want to get addicted to fudgesicles?"
 His face is a mask of agony and disbelief.

 "I just want one more," I say, calling him on his slippery-slope fallacy.

 He laughs.
 He walks across the room, kicking bottles out of the way, and looks out the window.
 I see a fudgesicle on the floor and reach for it.

 "Don't you get it?" he says.
 "That's how you get hooked.
 You start just eating a few fudgesicles, and only at parties.
 Except then it becomes weekends too, and holidays, and special occasions and novelty dates like 12/12/12."